Benzo dependencies threaten South Florida’s huge elderly population

 Users often can’t see the drug’s damage until something drastic happens such as seizures, falls or panic attacks.
 Even then, many don’t think Xanax is a cause.
 Many doctors are now trying to find a way to safely get people off Benzos without causing more problems.

-“The biggest problem is that doctors don’t know how to help them get off safely or recognize symptoms,” activist and former Xanax dependent Jocelyn Pederson said.
+“The biggest problem is that doctors don’t know how to help them get off safely or recognize symptoms,” said activist Jocelyn Pederson, who once was physically dependent on Xanax.
 “It all comes down to miseducation.
 They don’t realize how potent the drug is.”

 Lerner said that insurance companies can be a driving force in the prescribing of Xanax.